preginald/cryptomite-frontend/README.md

 This repo tracks the frontend development.

-Go to https://github.com/preginald/cryptomite for the backend API project
+Go to https://github.com/preginald/cryptomite for the backend API project.

 # Vue 3 + Typescript + Vite